Dev-next-gen/Dev-next-gen/README.md

 ## 🌟 **About Me**

 - 💻 **Professional Background:**
   With a strong foundation in software development, I’ve led and contributed to projects ranging from **RNG analysis tools** to **blockchain applications**.
-Previously, I managed a **mining rig worth over €100,000** and developed advanced solutions for Ethereum mining and wallet security.
+Previously, I managed a mining factory and developed advanced solutions for Ethereum mining and wallet security.
   Currently, I’m venturing into **high-temperature 3D printing** for applications in dentistry and engineering.

 - 🌱 **Technical Expertise:**